Finschia/finschia-sdk/x/ibc/testing/README.md

 between two chains.

 A chain is an SDK application (as represented by an app.go file).
 Inside the chain is an `TestingApp` which allows the chain to simulate block production and transaction processing.
-The chain contains by default a single tendermint validator.
+The chain contains by default a single ostracon validator.
 A chain is used to process SDK messages.

 A path connects two channel endpoints.
 It contains all the information needed to relay between two endpoints.